Sensational New to Medical Science Brain Damage Psychogenically Dismissed. Copyright © Stephen Cattier 1998 - 2009. All rights reserved.

 Circa 1968.
 The author's

-sister Janet in the family home at 161 Uplands Road, Woodford Bridge, Essex.
+sister Janet in the author's home at 161 Uplands Road, Woodford Bridge, Essex.

-The link also shows opposite view of garden.
+The page also shows the opposite view of garden.
 The M11 motorway was built on

-the spot where sister is standing leaving the house intact.
+the spot where she is standing leaving the house intact.